 Kivy vs React Native

-Developers should learn Kivy when they need to create cross-platform applications with custom, touch-friendly interfaces using Python, such as mobile apps, games, or data visualization tools meets react native is widely used in the industry and worth learning.
+Developers should learn Kivy when they need to create cross-platform applications with custom, touch-friendly interfaces using Python, such as mobile apps, games, or data visualization tools meets use react native when you need to develop cross-platform mobile apps quickly with a single codebase, particularly for teams already skilled in react and javascript, as seen in startups like discord for their mobile clients.
 Here's our take.

 Kivy